 MarthaStewart.com also recommends asking about some of the more intangible aspects of the day.
 Are there time restrictions on setup, or does the wedding need to end by a certain time?
 Be sure to find out if there any local noise ordinances in place, as well.

 What happens in the event of an unforeseen circumstance?

 Even well-planned events can unexpectedly go awry, whether due to family emergency or severe weather.
 Plan to ask each venue what their policy is when it comes to moving or canceling a wedding date, or what their "Plan B" option is, recommends The Knot.
 For example, if you plan an outdoor reception, but the weather does not cooperate, what happens?

 You may also want to look into special event insurance to help protect your wedding investment.
 Event insurance may help reimburse you for lost deposits and other fees if you're forced to unexpectedly cancel or postpone your wedding.

 Is a wedding coordinator provided by the venue?

 Ask potential venues if they provide a coordinator or point person to help you before or on the day of your wedding, recommends Brides.com.
 If they do, it may be a good idea to confirm exactly what the coordinator helps with.
 Do they assist you with wedding details along the way, such as coordinating vendor meetings or helping you find the right linens?
-Or, do they only provide assistance on the day of the wedding?
-It's also important to ask whether or not you can expect assistance from the coordinator when it comes to setting up and tearing down your decor and rental items.
+Or do they only help on the day of the wedding?
+It's also important to ask whether you can expect assistance from the coordinator when it comes to setting up and tearing down your decor and rental items.